Skip to content

 Processing step 4

-Installing dependencies at runtime
+Install packages at runtime

 async with ExecutionContainer() as container:

-async with ExecutionClient(port=container.port) as client:
+async with ExecutionClient(port=container.executor_port) as client:

 execution = await client.submit("!pip install einops") # (1)!